-Elizabeth Farm 1794: Australia’s oldest European style building, where previous unrestrained salt contamination has caused substantial fabric loss and structural deterioration.
+Elizabeth Farm 1794: Australia’s oldest European style building, where previous unrestrained salt contamination had caused substantial fabric loss and structural deterioration.
 Elizabeth Farm was the home of John and Elizabeth Macarthur and was operational from 1793.

-This early Australian homestead became the design for many houses that were built after it because of the wide verandah’s that are particularly suited to hot climate countries.
+This early Australian homestead became the design for many houses that were built after it, because of the wide verandah’s that are particularly suited to hot climate countries.
 Elizabeth Farm is also considered the birthplace of the Australian wool industry.

 The original house was built with bricks, rendered and marked with Ashlar blocking.
-The servants quarters and kitchen were built from Sydney sandstone, the sandstone walls were suffering from decay due to high salt contamination caused by rising damp and in some cases previous lateral water problems.
+The servant's quarters and kitchen were built from Sydney sandstone.
+The sandstone walls were suffering from decay due to high salt contamination caused by rising damp and in some cases previous lateral water problems.
 Several attempts had been made over the years to try to arrest the problem with limited success.
-Sacrificial renders have been on the building for some years and have been helpful in holding back the rate of decay, as has the use of traditional type lime washes particularly in the basement area.
+Sacrificial renders have been on the building for some years and have been helpful in holding back the rate of decay, as has the use of traditional type lime washes, particularly in the basement area.

-Nitrates being very mobile tend to migrate quickly into the Cocoon, if the material is left in place; other salts migrate into the Cocoon and the nitrates being a deliquescent salt, convert to liquid and soak back into the wall taking the other salt with them.
+Nitrates, being very mobile, tend to migrate quickly into the Cocoon, if the material is left in place; other salts migrate into the Cocoon and the nitrates, being a deliquescent salt, convert to liquid and soak back into the wall taking the other salt with them.
 In Australian conditions, we have found that removal of the Cocoon after approximately four days removes a high percentage of the nitrates.
-The Cocoon is then applied in the two applications each being for two weeks to reduce the remaining salt contamination.
+The Cocoon is then applied in the two applications, each being for two weeks to reduce the remaining salt contamination.
 On the other hand, high sulphate contamination tends to be more difficult to remove and three applications are sometimes necessary.
 If chlorides are present with the sulphates, the migration tends to be completed in the two applications.
 We believe that the chlorides tend to be more soluble in water and assist to solubilize the sulphates; temperature also has a bearing on the solubility of the sulphates.

-Precise sampling and analysis is essential if verification of the salt transfer is required, recording any difficulties experienced while collecting samples should be included in the report, as it will most certainly show in the analysis results.
-Two different mixes were used for the sacrificial render in an effort to establish if there was any benefit or additional longevity from either mix, although both mixes followed the traditional 3 parts sand to 1 part slaked lime sacrificial renders, in an effort to provide more long term protection and reduce maintenance requirements, one mix was used at the ratio of 12 parts sand to 4 parts slaked lime to 1 part Portland cement whilst the other was 3 parts sand to 1 part slaked lime to which was added trass flour at the ratio of 25% to the lime component by volume.
+Precise sampling and analysis is essential if verification of the salt transfer is required.
+Recording any difficulties experienced while collecting samples should be included in the report, as it will most certainly show in the analysis results.
+Two different mixes were used for the sacrificial render in an effort to establish if there was any benefit or additional longevity from either mix.
+Although both mixes followed the traditional 3 parts sand to 1 part slaked lime sacrificial renders, in an effort to provide more long term protection and reduce maintenance requirements, one mix was used at the ratio of 12 parts sand to 4 parts slaked lime to 1 part Portland cement, whilst the other was 3 parts sand to 1 part slaked lime, to which trass flour was added at the ratio of 25% to the lime component by volume.

 The work was completed in November 2002 and there is no sign of further deterioration at this time.
 This is a very positive indication that the salt reduction is at a reasonably “safe” level.
 As mentioned before, a sacrificial render or a traditional lime wash would start to breakdown within a very short period of time and if enough residual salts were present on the surface of the treated stone, then the deterioration would certainly have been active well before now.

 Because Elizabeth Farm was comparatively high in salt contamination, especially nitrates, it should prove as a good indicator for other properties where deterioration from salt contamination needs to be controlled by doing the minimum amount of work.
 The traditional lime wash used over the desalinated areas should, by there sacrificial nature, provide early warnings of when the salt levels have again reached a stage where there is enough contamination to cause further deterioration.
-In theory, if it took 210 years for the salt contamination to reach the stage it was at, if all the salt was removed, it should take another 210 years to reach the same level, of course it would not be allowed to reach the same level when preventing further deterioration is as simple as two more applications of cocoon as and when any areas of exfoliation become visible.
+In theory, if it took 210 years for the salt contamination to reach the stage it was at, if all the salt was removed, it should take another 210 years to reach the same level.
+Of course it would not be allowed to reach the same level when preventing further deterioration, it is as simple as two more applications of cocoon as and when any areas of exfoliation become visible.

-An inspection of the areas of desalination carried out in the November 2002 work was made in February 2010 and the results are quite impressive, only one small area of salt contamination is visible in the laundry area where the sacrificial render was used and another on the outside wall of the servant’s quarters where the lime wash was used.
-All other areas including the basement had no visible signs of salt action; even the flag stones on the verandahs which were deteriorating at a very fast rate have no signs of exfoliation after the cocoon treatment.
-The former curator of Elizabeth farm Mr. Gary Crocket confirmed that the maintenance costs associated with lime washing and sacrificial renders had been reduced dramatically.
+An inspection of the areas of desalination carried out in the November 2002 work was made in February 2010 and the results are quite impressive.
+Only one small area of salt contamination is visible in the laundry area where the sacrificial render was used and another on the outside wall of the servant’s quarters where the lime wash was used.
+All other areas, including the basement, had no visible signs of salt action.
+Even the flag stones on the verandahs, which were deteriorating at a very fast rate, have no signs of exfoliation after the cocoon treatment.
+The former curator of Elizabeth farm, Mr. Gary Crocket confirmed that the maintenance costs associated with lime washing and sacrificial renders had been reduced dramatically.